How is change management applied to computerized systems?

 In essence, this is where the change plan gets executed.
 So, the better the change plan, the easier the development step will be.

 It is important that all steps are executed before proceeding to the next step.
 This is because it could have an impact on the validated status.
-For computerised systems, the use of development or validation environments should be considered.
+For computerized systems, the use of development or validation environments should be considered.
 This is a sort of “playground” for development and testing activities.

 Testing

 How do you know that the newly created situation is good?
 This is done by the quality assurance process called validation.
-Validation is where we will verify that after the change is made (but before the formal implementation), the computerised system meets the needs and requirements of the stakeholders, which are translated into user requirements.
+Validation is where we will verify that after the change is made (but before the formal implementation), the computerized system meets the needs and requirements of the stakeholders, which are translated into user requirements.
 So, in practice, testing needs to be performed to prove that all user requirements are met.
 This form of testing is often referred to as user acceptance testing.

 This comes with a list of deliverables: